Alba-la-Romaine: Château d'Alba

-Dating from the 12th to the 16th centuries, the Château of Alba had a military function as well as being a prestigious residence.
-It is listed in the inventory of Historic Monuments and is open to the public (exhibitions, events).
+Dating from the 12th to the 16th centuries, the Château d'Alba-la-Romaine had a military function as well as being a prestigious residence.
+It is listed in the inventory of historic monuments and is open to the public (exhibitions, events).

 Notable people

 Door to the house/workshop of Jean Le Moal.

 On 15 September 1948, the painter André Lhote published in the newspaper Combat an article that described "the stony streets of Alba, its walls irregular checkerboards with alternate haphazardly arranged black and white stones, which makes this a wonderful material, a little austere, that is found throughout the Ardèche roads.
 The Abandoned houses still have their roofs which is miraculous (...).
 Here is a village eagerly waiting for its resurrection.
 What is the artist, the intellectual has his nest egg, one or two dozen surplus notes that could be put into the work to be done: save a beautiful old house which miraculously survived the war and universal contempt, moreover to ensure a noble vacation in a country where the most capricious combinations of natural elements abound?".

 From 1949 many foreign artists and personalities settled and rebuilt houses in Alba-la-Romaine, including: